thomhughes/klee-runner/README.md

 * `single-runner.py`

-This allows running a single program using the `Klee` runner with any suitable backend.
+This allows running a single program using the `Klee`  or `Native` runner with any suitable backend.
 This is provided for convenience when writing an invocation info file is too much hassle.